artcg/BEGAN/README.md

 ## What are Boundary Equilibrium Generative Adversarial Networks?

 Unlike standard generative adversarial networks [(Goodfellow et al. 2014)](#references), boundary equilibrium generative adversarial networks (BEGAN) use an auto-encoder as a disciminator.
-An auto-encoder loss is proposed, and an approximation of the Wasserstein distance is then computed between the pixelwise auto-encoder loss distributions of real and generated samples.
+An auto-encoder loss is defined, and an approximation of the Wasserstein distance is then computed between the pixelwise auto-encoder loss distributions of real and generated samples.

 <p align='center'>
 <img src='../master/readme/eq_autoencoder_loss.png' width=580>